Is Coconut Oil Right For Your Face? How To Tell + 5 Ways To Use It For Dewy Skin

 Ah, coconut oil.
 If you've ever encountered the all-natural beauty fave, you likely fall into one of two camps: You either hail it as a multipurpose hero (great for hair and skin), or you bolt every time someone merely mentions the words lauric acid.

 Allow us to say it up top: Coconut oil simply does not work well for some people, especially on the face.
 But for others, oh, does it work like a charm.
 Here's exactly how to tell if coconut oil is right for you and how you should slather it on for the best results.

 Benefits of coconut oil for skin.

-Additionally, coconut oil is super moisturizing: Research shows it can help increase moisture levels in the skin (it has an occlusive effect, meaning it seals in hydration), as well as improve skin barrier function—perhaps that's why those with eczema flares and psoriasis typically find it so skin-soothing.
+Additionally, coconut oil is super moisturizing3: Research shows it can help increase moisture levels in the skin4 (it has an occlusive effect, meaning it seals in hydration), as well as improve skin barrier function5—perhaps that's why those with eczema flares and psoriasis typically find it so skin-soothing6.

 5 ways to use coconut oil for the face.